pbloem/cleartxt/README.md

 Secondly, it stops you from sending passwords over email.
 Note that email is not encrypted by default, and anybody relaying an email between the sender and the receiver can read it.

 ## My website is not that important.
 There are no payments and security is not crucial.
-That makes your site is a prime target for attack.
+That makes your site a prime target for attack.
 Users reuse passwords.
 If I get access to your database:

- 1) I will get an email and a password for each of your users.
+ 1. I will get an email and a password for each of your users.
- 2) If any of them uses the same password for their email as for your site, I can access their email.
+ 2. If any of them uses the same password for their email as for your site, I can access their email.
- 3) If I can access their email I can reset the password for any other service they're subscribed to and basically access most of their online services.
+ 3. If I can access their email I can reset the password for any other service they're subscribed to and basically access most of their online services.

-The fact that you're not serious about the basics of security means your website is probably easy to hack.
-This gives attackers a very simple starting point to find their way to user information that is sensitive.
+The fact that you're not serious about the basics of security means your website is probably easy to hack, giving attackers a quick and easy place to start gathering user data.

 **It's not about your security, it's about the security of your users, beyond your website.**